jcbbeiter/simple-file-system/README.md

 >       - How will you determine which blocks are free?

 Before the operation can succeed, the disk must not be mounted already.
-We must check the following: that the magic number is correct, that the number of disks described by the superblock is the same as the number of disks on the disk, that the number of inode blocks is reasonable, and that the number of inodes matches the total number of inodes that would be in that many blocks.
+We must check the following: that the magic number is correct, that the number of blocks described by the superblock is the same as the number of disks on the disk, that the number of inode blocks is reasonable, and that the number of inodes matches the total number of inodes that would be in that many blocks.